 The prevalence of tile production on Awaji Island is due to the exceptionally fine soil, ideal for tile-making, in the southern region of Minami-Awaji City.

-While Sanshu and Sekishuu tiles boast a fireproof temperature of over 1,300 degrees Celsius, Awaji tiles require a lower temperature of just over 1,000 degrees Celsius, making them more delicate compared to tiles from other regions.
+While Sanshu and Sekishuu tiles require a firing temperature of over 1,300 degrees Celsius, Awaji tiles require a lower temperature of just over 1,000 degrees Celsius, making them more delicate compared to tiles from other regions.
 This delicacy makes crafting Awaji tiles a challenging task, demanding the expertise and skill of professional craftsmen.

 Interview with an Awaji-tile Artisan: Mr. Yasutomi

-During our interview, we had the pleasure of speaking with Mr. Yasutomi, the second-generation to run the family business, Yasutomi Kawaraya.
+During our visit to his facility, we had the pleasure of speaking with Mr. Yasutomi, the second-generation to run the family business, Yasutomi Kawaraya.
 Carrying on his father’s legacy, he shared his passionate insights into the allure of Awaji tiles and his vision for the future of the craft.

 According to Mr. Yasutomi, the true charm of Awaji tiles lies in their aura of serenity along with the essence of a Japanese concept known as “wabi-sabi.”
 “Wabi” expresses the appreciation of simple, modest things, finding charm in their unpretentious nature.
 On the other hand, “sabi” celebrates beauty that emerges over the years.
 As time passes, colors change, nicks and chips appear, but seen through the lens of wabi-sabi, such changes are embraced not as deterioration, but as a natural transformation with its own precious beauty.